Reading

 Through our focus on both knowledge and skills, our reading programme supports pupils in developing the mental models and skills required to become competent, active and reflective readers.
 We not only want pupils to develop a love of reading, but to understand the crucial role reading plays in learning about and understanding the world they and others participate in.

-Over time, pupils will become more fluent and confident readers with an increasingly secure ability to comprehend, infer, summarise, predict and form opinions.
+Over time, pupils will become more fluent and confident readers with an increasingly secure ability to comprehend, infer, summarise, predict, evaluate and form opinions.
 We assess continuously through informal assessments in class and formally through termly summative assessments.
-Where children are not meeting age-related expectations, additional support is offered in class and in interventions to ensure all pupils make strong progress.
+Where children are not meeting age-related expectations, additional support is offered in class and in extra sessions to ensure all pupils make strong progress.